TES5Edit/fopdoc/FO3/Records/Fields/Model.md

-Model Field Collection
+Model Subrecord Collection
 ======================

-The MODL, MODB, MODT, MODS and MODD fields hold model data, and always appear together.
-In cases where multiple collections are present in the same record, the field codes are numbered:
+The MODL, MODB, MODT, MODS and MODD subrecords hold model data, and always appear together.
+In cases where multiple collections are present in the same record, the subrecord codes are numbered:

 Original | Second Instance | Third Instance | Fourth Instance
 ---------|-----------------|----------------|----------------